Gun rights activist defeats five-term GOP congressman in Colorado primary

 “Not even multiple endorsements from President Trump could save Congressman Scott R. Tipton from his extreme, QAnon caucus challenger.
 Washington Republicans should immediately disavow Lauren Boebert and her extremist, dangerous conspiracy theories,” Bustos said.

-Boebert boasts in her social media profile and on her campaign website that she confronted former Texas congressman Beto O’Rourke, who support banning and confiscating assault weapons, and told him: “Hell, no, you won’t take our guns.”
+Boebert boasts in her social media profile and on her campaign website that she confronted former Texas congressman Beto O’Rourke, who supported banning and confiscating assault weapons, and told him: “Hell, no, you won’t take our guns.”

-More recently, she defied the state’s coronavirus restrictions and refused to close her restaurant to dine-in patrons, forcing county officials to obtain a cease and desist letter from a district judge to shut her down.
+More recently, she defied the state’s coronavirus restrictions and refused to close her restaurant to dine-in patrons, forcing county officials to obtain a cease-and-desist letter from a district judge to shut her down.

-She ran against Tipton from the right, accusing the conservative lawmaker of siding with liberal politicians like Rep. Alexandria Ocasio-Cortez (D-N.Y.) by supporting a recent coronavirus relief bill sponsored by Democrats to help communities of under 500,000 people recover from the crisis.
+She ran against Tipton from the right, accusing the conservative lawmaker of siding with liberal politicians such as Rep. Alexandria Ocasio-Cortez (D-N.Y.) by supporting a recent coronavirus relief bill sponsored by Democrats to help communities with fewer than 500,000 people recover from the crisis.

 Boebert pitched herself to voters as an answer to Ocasio-Cortez and jumped into the race by branding Tipton as too weak to stand up to Democrats.
 In an early interview, she expressed concern that Tipton, as a member of the House minority, matter-of-factly said that Democrats were running one of his committees.

 According to pre-election campaign finance filings, Boebert spent less than $120,000 on her campaign, about a fifth as much as Tipton.
-Her TV advertising introduced her as a conservative mom who’d “stand up to all the left-wing lunatics” in Washington.
+Her TV advertising introduced her as a conservative mom who would “stand up to all the left-wing lunatics” in Washington.

 Tipton, a fiscal conservative who kept a low profile, is the fourth member of Congress to lose their primary so far this year.
 The others are Riggleman, Rep. Steve King (R-Iowa) and Rep. Daniel Lipinski (D-Ill.).